Neelima Mantri Logo

-Fallopian tube recanalization (FTR)
+Fallopian Tube Recanalization (FTR)

 For a woman to get pregnant, the sperm needs to meet the egg.
 But what if the tube known as the fallopian tube, which helps in carrying the woman’s egg to her uterus, is blocked?
 That is when the problem of getting pregnant arises because the process of fertilization will not take place.
 That is when a fallopian tube recanalization is needed.